selimslab/selimslab.github.io/_NOTES/arts/poetry/this-be-the-verse.md

 Who half the time were soppy-stern

-And half at one another’s throats.
+And half at one another's throats.

 ---